-The law of sale, lease and carriage is one of two Commercial Law courses offered in the first semester to second year level students registered in the Faculty of Commerce (COL 201, paper 1 and COL 202, paper 2).
+The law of sale, lease and carriage is one of two Commercial Law courses offered in the second semester to second year level students registered in the Faculty of Commerce (COL 202, paper 1 and COL 202, paper 2).
 Approximately 70% of the course is dedicated to the law of sale and lease in equal measure, with carriage taking up the remainder of course.
-The purpose and outcomes of the course follow and expand upon the South African Institute for Chartered Accountants' (SAICA) recommendations for law courses.